 After my recent post, “Outgrowing Religion,” I received the following from Jason, a former student who I admittedly do not remember.
 (I’ve taught approximately 10,000 students over a 30-year career.)
 Let me say that I have seldom been so moved by a correspondence.
 Continue reading Letter From A Former Student

 Ḥasan Ibn al-Haytham (Latinized as Alhazen c.
 965 – c.
 1040) was an Arab mathematician, astronomer, and physicist of the Islamic Golden Age.
-Continue reading Avoiding the End of the World
+Continue reading Wisdom and Avoiding the End of the World